 If Rheumatoid arthritis is not treated or is inadequately treated, it can cause irreversible damage to joints and lead to disability.
 The sooner RA is diagnosed and treated, the better the long-term outcomes are likely to be.

-As there are many forms of arthritis there is also a wide range of symptoms you should be looking out for things like early morning joint stiffness, a decrease in the range of motion with worst symptoms in the morning, tiredness or fatigue, generally feeling unwell, joint tenderness or pain during movement or while at rest, sometimes with an associated redness around the joint of the skin.
+As there are many forms of arthritis there is also a wide range of symptoms you should be looking out for things like pain stiffness and swelling, early morning joint stiffness, a decrease in the range of motion with worst symptoms in the morning, tiredness or fatigue, generally feeling unwell, joint tenderness or pain during movement or while at rest, sometimes with an associated redness around the joint of the skin.

 Sports massage is a firm deep tissue massage therapy which is the most effective therapy for treating muscular pain, tension and for putting your body in balanceRead More